Kyle-Smith-cyber/Active-Directory-Lab/README.md

 ---
 **Join the Windows 10 Machine to the Domain**

 To do this, I went to System > Rename this PC (advanced).
 Then I clicked change, selected domain, entered the domain name (lab.local).
 Lastly I entered the domain admin credentials.
-The client then rebooted and after reboot I can log in as lab\Administrator
+The client then rebooted for changes to occur.

 ![](images/system.png)
 ![](images/renamepc.png)